 The wide aperture of this wide-angle lens gives the user a beautiful bokeh blurring the background and propping the subject in front.
 The lens is also handy if you plan on using it for shooting videos thanks to its silent wave motor.

-For under $200, this lens is a good deal.
+For the money, this lens is a good deal.

 Unfortunately, there are some flaws that you should be aware of.
 Though the motor is quite silent, it doesn’t focus as fast as other lenses that we’ve featured in our list.